 Reducing what and how much we consume is the most difficult part of waste management.
 But it's the most important.
 Penn State takes pride in the programs and efforts taking place to reduce waste at the University, but we know we've only just begun.

-Annually, Penn Staters recycle over 200 tons of plastic bottles (approximately 7.6 million water bottles).
+Annually, Penn Staters recycle more than 200 tons of plastic bottles (approximately 7.6 million water bottles).
 In the United States, only about 24 percent of disposable plastic bottles are recycled.
 At that rate, approximately 600 tons of bottles are sent to the landfill - sitting there for hundreds of years.

 Learn more about water bottle refilling stations and where the nearest one is to you on campus.